Didisimmons/LILELI-QUIZ-GAME/test.md

     - When the user hovers over one of the four options available, each of the buttons expands.

     - The button goes green when the user selects the correct answer; red when the user selects the incorrect response.
 When an answer is selected, the system automatically moves on to the following question.
-Please see the screenshots of the effects explained.
+Screenshots of the effects explained below.

     ![ quiz answer option correct  ](assets/images/quizpage_correct.png)